nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

         debugger -> md [label="repeat" fontcolor="#1d91c0" fillcolor="#1d91c0" color="#1d91c0" splines=curved]
     }

-In the future we plan to add more and more editing capability into the debugger, but for now any changes to the narrative must be made in the Markdown file itself.
+In the future, we plan to expand the debugger with editing capability.
+For now, any changes to the narrative must be made in the Markdown file itself.
 When you are happy with the end result, :ref:`see below for how to publish it on nextstrain.org <sharing>`.